-Structural Analysis of B-Cell Epitopes
+Structural Analysis of B-Cell

+Epitopes

 As described in the introduction, peptide vaccines have many potential advantages over conventional ones.
 However, it is well known that approximately 90% of B-cell Epitopes (BCEs) are discontinuous in nature making it difficult to mimic them for creating vaccines.
 In this chapter, the degree of discontinuity in B-cell epitopes and their conformational nature is examined.
-The discontinuity of B-cell epitopes is analyzed by defining extended 'regions' (R, consisting of at least 3 antibody-contacting residues each separated by \leq 3 residues) and small fragments (F, antibody-contacting residues that do not satisfy the requirements for a region).
+The discontinuity of B-cell epitopes is analyzed by defining extended 'regions' (R, consisting of at least 3 antibody-contacting residues each separated by $\leq$ 3 residues) and small fragments (F, antibody-contacting residues that do not satisfy the requirements for a region).
 Secondly, a novel algorithm has been developed that classifies each region's shape as extended, curved or folded.
 In addition, the conformation of each of the epitopes was studied by investigating the shape and secondary structure composition.
-These analyses and classifications were designed to give insight into the probability of an isolated peptide being part of an epitope, as well as the conformational stability of residues, B-cell epitopes tend to be conformational (discontinuous) comprised of multiple sequential segments that are in close spatial proximity in 3D folding of an antigen.
+These analyses and classifications were designed to give insight into the probability of an isolated peptide being part of an epitope, as well as the conformational stability of isolated peptides and the possibility of peptide-based vaccine design.

+As stated in the introduction, unlike T-cell epitopes that are linear continuous residues, B-cell epitopes tend to be conformational (discontinuous) comprised of multiple sequential segments that are in close spatial proximity in 3D folding of an antigen.
 This discontinuous nature of B-cell epitopes has made identification and prediction challenging [27, 34-40].
 The increase in structural data available for antibody/antigen complexes has provided new opportunities for conformational analysis and characterization of epitopes to understand their properties in detail.
 Thus far, structural characterization of epitopes has been performed on the basis of solvent accessibility [110, 111], amino acid composition, size [27, 112-115], secondary structure [112, 113, 116], location on the antigen [27, 113, 117] and geometry [113].
 A recent study by Kringelum et al. [118] presents a detailed analysis of antigen-antibody interaction surfaces and described the epitope in terms of its size, shape, segmentation, secondary structure, location, orientation relative to the antibody, amino acid composition, amino acid 'co-operativeness' (particular amino acid pairs mediating cooperative antibody-antigen binding) and spatial amino acid composition.
 This analysis was performed on a relatively large dataset (107 unique antibody-antigen complex structures) compared with previous studies which used smaller datasets (up to 53 unique antibody-antigen complex structures [100, 113]).
 In terms of shape, Kringelum et al. described B-cell epitopes as flat, oblong or oval based on an analysis of epitope and paratope residues.